Battle of Munda: Battle

 The two armies met in the plains of Munda in southern Spain.
 The Pompeian army was situated on a gentle hill, less than one mile (1.6 km) from the walls of Munda, in a defensible position.
 Caesar led a total of eight legions (Legio II, III, V, VI, X, XXI, XXVIII and XXX), with 8,000 horsemen and an unknown number of light infantry, while Pompeius commanded thirteen legions, 6,000 light-infantrymen, and about 6,000 horsemen.
 Many of the Republican soldiers had already surrendered to Caesar in previous campaigns and had then deserted his army to rejoin Pompeius: they would fight with desperation, fearing that they would not be pardoned a second time (indeed Caesar had executed prisoners at his last major victory, at Thapsus).
 After an unsuccessful ploy designed to lure the Pompeians down the hill, Caesar ordered a frontal attack (with the watchword "Venus", the goddess reputed to be his ancestor).

 The fighting lasted for 8 hours without a clear advantage for either side, causing the generals to leave their commanding positions and join the ranks.
 As Caesar himself later said he had fought many times for victory, but at Munda he had to fight for his life.
 Caesar took command of his right wing, where his favorite Legio X Equestris was involved in heavy fighting.
 With Caesar's inspiration the tenth legion began to push back Pompeius' forces.
 Aware of the danger, Gnaeus Pompeius removed a legion from his own right wing to reinforce the threatened left wing, which was a critical mistake.
 As soon as the Pompeian right wing was thus weakened, Caesar's cavalry launched a decisive attack, which turned the course of the battle.
 King Bogud and his Mauretanian cavalry attacked the Pompeian right breaking through the flank and attacking the rear of the Pompeian army.
 Titus Labienus, commander of the Pompeian cavalry, saw this manoeuvre and moved some troops to intercept them.

 The Pompeian army misinterpreted the situation.
 Already under heavy pressure on both the left (from Legio X) and right wings (the cavalry charge), they thought Labienus was retreating.
 The Pompeian legions broke their lines and fled in disorder.
 Although some were able to find refuge within the walls of Munda, many more were killed in the rout.
-At the end of the battle there were about 30,000 Pompeians dead on the field; losses on Caesar's side were much lighter, only about 1,000.
-All thirteen standards of the Pompeian legions were captured, a sign of complete disbandment.
+At the end of the battle there were about 30,000 Pompeians dead on the field; Caesar claimed to have lost only 1,000, but his real casualties were likely higher.All thirteen standards of the Pompeian legions were captured, a sign of complete disbandment.
 Titus Labienus and Attius Varus died on the field and were granted a burial by Caesar, while Gnaeus Pompeius managed to escape from the battlefield.